WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/d.md

 See also [computer](), [device](#device).

 ## destination

+Use a more contextually accurate term such as the folder name, instead of *destination*.
+Use *destination* as a modifier only if necessary for clarity.

 ## device

 Use to generically refer to all types of computers, phones, and other hardware devices.